ProcessMaker/processmaker/README.md

 {
 ...
 ```
-Now you can use the reference to the schema in when annotating the controllers.
+Now you can use the reference to the schema when annotating the controllers.
 See
 `ProcessMaker/Http/Controllers/Api/ProcessController.php` for an example.
 ```php
     /**